 I’ve been called many things in my life, but “inactive” is not one of them.
 I’m physically active (I’ve raced Ironman), I’m sexually active (I don’t kiss and tell), and I’m proactive (I get things done).
-So when Scotiabank charged my No-Fee Scotia Momentum Visa a $10 “inactive fee” this month, I nearly fell off my reactive butt.
+So when Scotiabank charged my Visa a $10 inactive fee this month, I nearly fell off my reactive butt.

-Turns out I’m not the only lackadaisical shopper stooped by inactivity and charged with inane Visa fees.
-But since most people are plastic happy and find comfort in credit, locating others with my inactivity problem required some serious Back to the Future ninja $hit — I had to return to the year 2006 without a DeLorean.
-That’s the year the internet was called “Web 2.0″ and Britney was still married to K-Fed.
-Anyways.
+Turns out I’m not the only lackadaisical shopper stooped by inactivity and charged with inane credit card fees.
+But since most people use their credit cards, locating others with my inactivity problem required some serious Back to the Future ninja $hit — I had to return to the year 2006 without a time traveling DeLorean.

 The Red Flag Deals Forum — a vocal group of fiscal frugalists — had 2006 experience with no-fee Visas and $10 inactivity fees.
 Some thought the idle fee was automagically billed if you failed to shop while carrying a credit balance for a year — which means the plastic bastards owe YOU money.
 Others thought the fee was just plain stupid.

-I thunk both.
-Turns out Scotiabank Visa has owed me the princely sum of 33 cents for nearly 12 months.
+I think both.
+Turns out my Visa has owed me the princely sum of 33 cents for nearly 12 months.
 I should charge those jerks interest — maybe then I could afford that DeLorean.

 Now, being who I am (a curious blogger thing) with a love for most things Michael J. Fox (Teen Wolf sucked), I decided to DO something, and sitting idle with inactivity wasn’t one of them.
-So I called Visa (while wearing my purple Calvin Klein underwear).
+So I called Visa (while wearing Back To The Future approved purple Calvin Klein underwear).

 Visa: Please choose your own adventure by punching a bunch of dumb menu options.
 Enter your credit card digits, say your name, give us your birth date, tell us your Mother’s maiden name, give us those three numbers on the back of your card, enter your bra size, and verify the age you lost your virginity.
 Perfect, now listen to Muzak…